saridakis/YuGiOh-WebDeck/README.md

 # YuGiOh-WebDeck

-Yu Gi Oh Card Web Deck
+ASP.Net MVC Application

-ASp.Net MVC Application
+Download the solution and use Visual Studio 2015 to open and compile the application.